Film The Change You’re Creating

 How are projects funded?
 We Can Help

 Documentary film budgets can vary a lot — anywhere from $5K to over $40K.
 Do you already have some funding in place?
 Or do you need help finding grants or other sources of support?
-Knowing what kind of budget or funding you have helps us get a clearer picture of what’s possible — things like the length of the film, how much time we’ll need for filming, and what’s involved in post-production.
+Knowing what kind of budget or funding you have helps us get a clearer picture of what’s possible.

 What are the timelines?